Aoifelundberg/HPQC/Week 9/Readme.md

 Grovers search will then initialise n qubits into equal superposition and iterate through the stack.
 Once enough iterations are performed the qubits are measured.
 In this case, grovers search is run on 8 qubits so it will search over 2^8 times which equals 256 items.
 The amplitude of the correct answer is amplified so that the specific solution is marked clearly.

+# Miminal Implementation #

+This program is similar to the previous one however it does not print all the qubit measurements, instead only the final grovers algorithm output.
+This program used a 10 qubit system and a diagonal matrix to flip the amplitude of the states depending on the phase oracle.
+A 10-bit biary string with the amplified solution is output